AntonOsika/TheDatabase/README.md

 Do you have ideas already?
 Got knowledge on similar projects?
 Write.
 In this git.
 Organization is not decided yet.

 This can be started in many ways.
-The one with most small wins, that could be picked up is an implementation for scientists to more easily move into Open Science.
+The one with most small wins, that could be picked up is an implementation for scientists to more easily move into [example](http://en.wikipedia.org/wiki/Science_2.0"Open Science").
 Everyone is using evernote, but not blogs.
 A bridge for evernote accounts to easily share posts they want.
 Adding useful utilities like suggesting links to others based on what you have in your (both public or private).
 And moving on to trying AIs datamining the information.

-Most importantly is that it should be very open‚ and possible for others .
-What is definitely needed is an API for the database.
+Most importantly is that it should be very open‚ and possible for everyone to use well sorted information in their AIs or visualisations.
+And add sorted information from new sources across the web or from real life.
+Start with a good API and make future happend.

 I can also be contacted at osika@kth.se.